 Lars Højgård Hansen has a Graduate Diploma (HD) from Copenhagen Business School and an Executive MBA from Lund University, School of Economics.
-Højgård Hansen has been employed at INVISIO Communications since 2006.
-Prior to joining INVISIO Communications, Højgård Hansen has a long record of experience from executive positions in the telecom industry, including Vice President Marketing for GN Netcom A/S and Sales and Marketing Director for mobile phone accessories in Europe, the Middle East, and Africa for Ericsson Mobile Communications AB and SonyEricsson Mobile Communications AB.
+Lars Højgård Hansen has been employed at INVISIO Communications since 2006, and as well as being its CEO he is a Board member for INVISIO's subsidiaries Nextlink Patent AB and Nextlink IPR AB.
+Lars Højgård Hansen has a long record of experience from executive positions in the telecom industry, including Vice President Marketing for GN Netcom A/S and Sales and Marketing Director for cellphone accessories in Europe, the Middle East, and Africa for Ericsson Mobile Communications AB and SonyEricsson Mobile Communications AB.